-In order to demonstrate compliance with HUD and other pertinent regulations, the Authority will maintain records, reports, and other documentation for a time that is in accordance with HUD requirements and in a manner that will allow an auditor, housing professional, or other interested party to follow, monitor, and or assess the Authority operational procedures objectively and with accuracy and in accordance with Section 8 Management Assessment Program (SEMAP) requirements with internal supervisory audits.
-The Authority maintains an electronic file for each applicant, participant and owner.
+In order to demonstrate compliance with HUD and other pertinent regulations, HAGC will maintain records, reports, and other documentation for a time that is in accordance with HUD requirements and in a manner that will allow an auditor, housing professional, or other interested party to follow, monitor, and or assess HAGC operational procedures objectively and with accuracy and in accordance with Section 8 Management Assessment Program (SEMAP) requirements with internal supervisory audits.
+HAGC maintains an electronic file for each applicant, participant and owner.
 The electronic file shall be considered the official file.
-The Authority also maintains a paper file, the purpose of which is to support the electronic file.
+HAGC does not maintain paper files.